 KH Social Action Emergency Relief Fund – Kol HaNeshama has established a fund to provide rapid response to local, national, or international emergencies.
 This emergency relief fund is designated for the short- and long-term needs of those in communities affected by a humanitarian tragedy.

 Foodbank / Tikkun Olam – Tikkum Olam, mending the world, is an immense task, but if we each do a little, we can help mend the world.
 These donations help support local food banks and other nonprofit organizations.

 Rabbi’s Discretionary Fund – Our rabbi receives many requests for funding from institutions and individuals, including congregants seeking financial assistance.
-Our Rabbi may use this fund to assist disaster victims in Israel and other parts of the world.
 All donations and requests for funds are kept strictly confidential.